Medically reviewed by Drugs.com. Last updated on May 5, 2022.

-- Do not remove the red safety guard until you are ready to use it.
+- This medicine can only be used one time.
+Do not remove the safety guard until you are ready to use it.

-- After giving the first dose of Evzio® to the patient, get emergency medical help right away.
+- After giving the first dose to the patient, get emergency medical help right away.

 - Closely watch the patient for signs and symptoms of opioid emergency may return after several minutes.

-- Give a new naloxone injection every 2 to 3 minutes if symptoms returned and monitor the patient until emergency help is received.
+- Give a new naloxone injection every 2 to 3 minutes if symptoms returned and monitor the patient until emergency medical assistance becomes available.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.